unChaz/sci-fi-5e/srd/classes/druid.md

 #### Techcasting Ability

-Wisdom + Will is your Techcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
+Wisdom + Will is your Techcasting ability for your druid spells, since your tek draws upon your devotion and attunement to nature.
 You use your Wisdom whenever a spell refers to your Techcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier